Eppo-exp/eppo-docs/docs/administration/setting-statistical-analysis-plan-defaults.md

-# Setting Statical Analysis Plan Defaults for Experiments
+# Setting Statistical Analysis Plan Defaults for Experiments

 ## What is the Statistical Analysis Plan?
 The Statistical Analysis Plan determines the statistical methods used to analyze your experiments.